-While this building is not located in the Central Business District or a commercial district, nevertheless significant work has been done to try and reuse Dry Shed 4.
-GP initially retained Dry Shed 4, in part because the City had expressed interest in possibly purchasing the building for reuse as an Industrial Arts Center.
-The City completed an engineering analysis, design schematics and a cost estimate for reuse of the building and determined that \$4 million would be necessary to rehab the building and build it out for an Industrial Arts Center.
-Over the past seven years the City has not been able to identify an adequate funding source for this project, nor has a non-profit developed to take on the management and operations of the facility.

-Additionally, Dry Shed 4 has deteriorated significantly since the City completed its engineering studies.
-Portions of the siding are missing and the building lost a sizable portion of the roof this past winter.
-At this time it appears that the building does not have sufficient structural integrity, physical condition or economic value for successful reuse.
-Policy LU-3.5 uses the word "encourage" not the word "require", staff has encouraged GP to reuse Dry Shed 4 but at this time they don't have a use for the structure.
-Additionally they have been willing to sell the shed for many years, but none have come forward with an offer to purchase it.
-At the June 24th Public Hearing the Skunk Train operator indicated that they would like to purchase Dry Shed 4 and reuse it as a round house.
-However, since that meeting, GP has indicated that GP does not have a purchase agreement with Skunk Train operators and GP does not view the Skunk Train as a viable buyer of the site or building (Attachment 5).
-Thus the project complies with policy LU- 3.3 and LU-3.5.
+Nevertheless, significant work has been done to try and reuse Dry Shed 4.
+GP initially retained Dry Shed 4, because the City discouraged GP from including this building in its CDP for demolition of the remainder of the buildings on the site.
+The City completed an engineering analysis, design schematics and a cost estimate for reuse of the building as an Industrial Arts Center and determined that \$4 million would be necessary to rehab the building and build it out for an Industrial Arts Center.
+Over the past seven years the City has not identified an adequate funding source for this project, or a non-profit to assume management of the facility.
+At the June 24, 2017 Public Hearing, the Skunk Train operator indicated that they would like to purchase Dry Shed 4 and reuse it as a round house.
+However, GP has indicated that it does not have a purchase agreement with Skunk Train operators and that GP does not view the Skunk Train as a viable buyer of the site or building (Attachment 4).